 Definitely speak to your pediatrician, especially if she has been dry previously.
 You need to rule out things like diabetes and urinary tract infections.
 Please don't delay!

 Yes, see a doctor.
 And what ever you do, do not feel it's something you are doing.
 Is someone bullying her?
 Is she frightened of something?
 Has she had a sudden loss lately like a pet or a friend?
 Often physical reactions are caused by mental or emotional problems.
 Good luck!!

 I know when I was young I had a problem with wetting in my pants.
 I just could not hold it.
 I had six bladder operations before the age of six.
-They corrected the issue.
-So, yes, see a doctor.
-It could very well be a physical problem for which your child has no control.

 My little girl had the same problem.
 I was at my wits end.
 Came to find out she was alergic to sulphur and this is what was causing the incontence.
 Unusual, I know, but when we avoided the sulphur, the problem disappeared.
 You may consider having her checked for a hidden allergy.